Control flow

 This is what we did to get the data for the past few sessions.

-In both cases, both commands will try to run.
-Now, if for some reason, the unzipping fails, we have deleted the zip file and we have to re-download it.
-Not a big deal here, but in some situations, executing a command if the one before fails can be a real bummer.
+In all three cases, both commands will try to run.
+Now, if for some reason, the unzipping fails, the zip file still gets deleted.
+That’s a bummer.

 unzip bash.zip &&